 Our most frequently asked questions, answered.

-You can buy a Touch Up Stick from our online Renault Shop, don't worry if you do not know the exact paint colour or paint code we will make sure it is right before we send it to you.
+Your local dealer can organise a Touch Up Stick or you, don't worry if you do not know the exact paint colour or paint code we will make sure it is right before we send it to you.

 Each paint colour has a 3 digit code should you need to order some paint or a touch up stick for repairs, the paint code is on the sticker on the inside of your door jam or on a sticker in the inside cover of your handbook.